DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 - **Recursion Depth**: The maximum depth of the recursion tree is `n`.
 - **Call Stack**: The recursion stack will hold at most `n` function calls simultaneously.
 - **Result**: This results in a space complexity of `O(n)`.

+# Recursion with Memoization

+## **Intuition**

+In the previous approach, we were redundantly calculating the result for every step, which resulted in an exponential time complexity.
+Instead, we can use a technique called **memoization** to store the result at each step in a memo array.
+By directly returning the result from the memo array whenever that function is called again, we avoid redundant calculations.

+### Memoization Overview

+Memoization is an optimization technique that involves storing the results of expensive function calls and reusing those results when the same inputs occur again.
+By doing this, we significantly reduce the time complexity of the algorithm by avoiding redundant computations.